-December 21 (Wed)
+December 19 (Wed)

-4. Students whose extension requests are approved must pay the tuition deposit of \(\frac{\pma}{2}\)200,000 or \(\frac{\pma}{2}\),000 between:
+4. Students whose extension requests are approved must pay the tuition deposit of ¥200,000 or \$2,000 between:

-December 21-22 (Wed-Thu)
+December 19-20 (Wed-Thu)

-This money will be credited to your tuition payment to Kansai Gaidai for the spring 2012 semester.
+This money will be credited to your tuition payment to Kansai Gaidai for the next semester.
 Failure to fulfill this financial obligation will result in automatic cancellation from the program.

-5. Students extending their stay are not required to participate in the spring semester orientation program.
+5. Students extending their stay are not required to participate in the next semester's orientation program.
 However, it will be the student's responsibility to officially register for classes by the end of the orientation period after completing all of the necessary payments to Kansai Gaidai, and to check their class schedule prior to the academic session.